Martin Viiask

-Martin Viiask (born 27 April 1983 in Tartu, Estonia) is a former Estonian professional basketball player.
-Viiask started his senior club career in 2000 in Ehitustööriist.
+Martin Viiask (born 27 April 1983) is a former Estonian professional basketball player.

+Viiask was born in Tartu.
+He started his senior club career in 2000 in Ehitustööriist.
 In the next year signed with Tartu Ülikool/Rock and played there until 2007, when he signed with Estonian rival Kalev/Cramo.
 He has also played for Kuremaa and TTÜ.
 His last season was with Tartu Ülikool/Rock on 2009–2010.
 He has also been a member of the Estonia national basketball team.
 He had a number of injuries during his career.
 As of 2023 he works as a real estate broker in Tartu.